canonical/core20/README.md

 ```
 sudo apt update && sudo apt install -y qemu-kvm autopkgtest
 ```
-2. Create a suitable ubuntu test image (focal) in the following directory where spread locates images
+2. Create a suitable ubuntu test image (focal) in the following directory where spread locates images.
+Note that the location is different when using spread installed through snap.
 ```
-mkdir -p ~/.spread/qemu
+mkdir -p ~/.spread/qemu # This location is different if you installed spread from snap
 cd ~/.spread/qemu
 autopkgtest-buildvm-ubuntu-cloud -r focal
 ```